codebeltnet/bootstrapper/README.md

 -project types.

-Common for all projec types is that they have both `Program.cs` paired with `Startup.cs`.
-Also, all are implemented using `IHostedService`; this means that for a traditional `console` you have option for graceful shutdown should you require this (cronjob scenarios or similiar).
+Common for all project types is that they have both `Program.cs` paired with `Startup.cs`.
+Also, all are implemented using `IHostedService`; this means that for a traditional `console` you have option for graceful shutdown should you require this (cronjob scenarios or similar).

-## Codebelt.Bootstrapper.Common
+## Codebelt.Bootstrapper.Console

 An implementation optimized for `console` applications.